sarahjcotton/moodle-local_envbar/README.md

 Environment bar - Moodle local plugin
 ====================

-This displays a configurable fixed div across across the top of your Moodle site which can change depending on where it has been deployed.
+This displays a prominment header across across the top of your NON PROD Moodle environments which can be configured to have different colors and messages for each environent, and also automatically detects and show you when the DB was last refreshed.

-This is useful with development and production for identifying which server you currently reside on based on the URL.
+It's very useful when working with lots of different environments to avoid confusion around where you are, especially when env's can contain hard coded links and you accidentally jump between environments.

 Principals
 ----------

-Showing what environment you are in needs to be reliable.
+Showing what environment you are in needs to be reliable and fail safe.

 If it doesn't work for any reason then you may as well not have it.
 The way this plugin works is that in your production system you specify what your different environments are.
 Then after a refresh of production data back to a staging environment it can auto detect that it is no longer in production and warn the end user.
-Further more if there isn't any config at all, then it will assume you are in a development environment.
+Further more if there isn't any config at all, then it will assume you are in a fresh development environment that hasn't been refreshed and show a default fail safe warning.

-By doing it this way, by saying 'Are we not in production' vs 'Are we in a dev environment' the logic because much more resiliant to mistakes, refreshed databases, and still works even if you forget to do something.
-Ie it is the only near perfect fail safe way to detect an environment.

-Summary of situations covered:

-* In prod, with config, env bar doesn't show

-* In non-prod, with refreshed config, env bar shows custom bar
+It will also automatically detect and show you when the environment was last refreshed from production, which is a common question testers ask.

 Installation
 ------------